 Neither supermarkets nor restaurants are cheap in Iceland, so we recommend preparing to spend about $60-$80 USD on food per day.

-All the parking/entrance fees, such as for Kerið and Stokksnes, are included in the price of the tour.
+All the parking/entrance fees, such as for Stokksnes, are included in the price of the tour.

-Our workshops are completely centered on photography: finding the best moments of light during and creating an intensive experience that is conducive to learning and taking the best images.
+Our workshops are completely centered on photography: finding the best lighting conditions during the trip and creating an intensive experience that is conducive to learning and taking the best images.

 We will discuss your goals before the tour so we can create a dedicated instruction plan for you.
-It doesn’t matter your age or skills; we will design your plan and provide you with materials before, during, and after the workshop so the learning process is not limited to just the tour.
+It doesn’t matter what your age is or your skills are; we will design your plan and provide you with materials before, during, and after the workshop so the learning process is not limited to just the tour.

 Beyond the photography, our photography workshops help build strong bonds that last forever.
 After our trip, you’ll feel like you have been with a group of friends rather than on a standard tour.
 We are thankful to have plenty of repeat clients who keep traveling and learning with us.